-What do date rape drugs mean?
+What do date-rape drugs mean?

-Date rape does not necessarily occur on a date, although the name suggests so.
+Date-rape does not necessarily occur on a date, although the name suggests so.
 An attacker could be anyone you have just met or even someone you have known for a while and might not be in a relationship.

-What are club drugs?
+What are club drugs and types?